 INTERNATIONAL FILM AWARDS

-10. If your film is shortlisted for an award, it will be viewed privately by members of the International Film Awards jury before the festival screening as part of the selection process.
-The jury is comprised of film and mental health professionals.
+15. If your film is shortlisted for an award, it will be viewed privately by members of the International Film Awards jury before the festival as part of the selection process.
+The jury will be comprised of film and mental health professionals.

 DECISIONS

-11. Decisions made by the festival programming team and International Film Awards jury are final.
+16. Decisions made by the SMHAF programming team at the Mental Health Foundation and International Film Awards jury are final.
 These will be communicated to the submitter using the contact details provided by the notification date.

 Overall Rating